JohnMcGrane/johnmcgrane.github.io/_pages/books.md

 ---

 Waking Up - Sam Harris<br />
-The Pragmatic Programmer - Andy Hunt & Dave Thomas<br />
 The Prophet - Kahlil Gibran<br />
-Complexity - Mitchell Waldrop<br />
-Circe - Madeline Miller<br />
-The Song of Achilles - Madeline Miller<br />
+Complexity: The Emerging Science at the Edge of Order and Chaos - Mitchell Waldrop<br />
 The Splendid and The Vile - Erik Larson<br />
-The Lost City of the Monkey God - Douglas Preston<br />
-Bananas - Peter Chapman<br />
 Avenue of Mysteries - John Irving<br />
 Oaxaca Journal - Oliver Sacks<br />
 The Silmarillion - J. R. R. Tolkien<br />